Can developers rotate their Okta DCR credentials?

 After the application is created, the Client ID and Client Secret will be displayed.

-Make sure to store these values, as they will only be shown once. -
+Make sure to store these values, as they will only be shown once.

 For developers to authorize requests, they must attach the client ID and secret pair obtained previously in the header.
-They can do this by using any API product, such as Insomnia, or directly using the command line:
+They can do this by using any API client, such as Insomnia, or directly using the command line:

 curl "$KONNECT_PROXY_URL/$ROUTE_PATH" \

--H "Authorization: Basic $CLIENT_ID:$CLIENT_SECRET"\
+-H "Authorization: Basic $CLIENT_ID:$CLIENT_SECRET" \

-If you created a new control plane and want to conserve your free trial credits or avoid unnecessary charges, delete the new control plane used in this tutorial.
+-H "Content-Type: application/json"If you created a new control plane and want to conserve your free trial credits or avoid unnecessary charges, delete the new control plane used in this tutorial.